Randomly Assigned First Differences?: Introduction

-Then, we turn to our alternative estimator $\widehat{\beta}_{D_1}$.
-Controlling for $E(\Delta D_g|D_{g,1})$ nonparametrically using a DDML estimator yields a coefficient 25\% smaller than $\widehat{\beta}$, with a standard error that is almost twice larger.
-Therefore, $\widehat{\beta}_{D_1}$ is not significantly different from zero.
-We also find evidence of differential pre-trends: conditional on lagged treatments, $\Delta D_{g}$ is significantly correlated with industries' 1991-to-1999 employment evolutions.
-Turning to some regressions estimated in \cite{acemoglu2016import}, controlling for $E(\Delta D_{g,t}|D_{g,t-1})$ in the stacked regression shown in the paper's Table 2 Column (2) yields an insignificant coefficient, more than 33\% smaller than in the paper, and with a standard error around 2.5 times larger.
-Similarly, when we consider the reduced-form of the 1999 to 2007 FD 2SLS regression in the paper's Table 2 Column (7), controlling for the baseline instrument yields an insignificant coefficient, more than 40\% smaller than in the paper and with a standard error around 2.5 times larger.
+Finally, we turn to our alternative estimators.
+Regressing $\Delta Y_g$ on $\Delta D_g$ controlling for $E(\Delta D_g|D_{g,1})$ using a DDML estimator, we obtain a significantly negative coefficient, 17 to 23\% smaller (in absolute terms) than, and significantly different from $\widehat{\beta}$.
+Our placebo test of the assumption that $D_{g,2}$ is randomly assigned conditional on $D_{g,1}$ is not rejected.
+Regressing $Y_{g,2}$ on $D_{g,2}$ controlling for $E( D_{g,2}|D_{g,1},Y_{g,1})$ yields similar results.
+Turning to some regressions estimated in \cite{acemoglu2016import}, controlling for $E(\Delta D_{g,t}|D_{g,t-1})$ in the stacked regression shown in the paper's Table 2 Column (2) yields a significantly negative coefficient, 33 to 38\% less negative than in the paper.
+Overall, while we still find evidence of a negative effect of Chinese imports on US employment, our estimated effects are meaningfully smaller than in the paper.